ashkan-abbasi66/OCTseg-Zeiss/Readme.md

 The output results will be saved in `d:/logs/OCTseg-Zeiss/onh-3subsets/predict/nyu-segmenter_0.001`

 ## Benchmarking the method

-Since I did not have access to the exact dataset of the reference 1, a direct comparison is not feasible.
-However, my results are also based on the same cohort.
-In the reference 1, the average dice coefficient for the RNFL thickness map and all layes (when their method was trained in a fully supervised manner) were reported to be 0.88 and 0.8, respectively.
-Here are mine:
+Since I did not have access to the exact dataset used in Reference 1, a direct comparison is not feasible.
+However, my results are based on the same cohort.
+In Reference 1, the reported average Dice coefficients were 0.88 for the RNFL thickness map and 0.80 across all layers when their method was trained in a fully supervised manner.
+My results are as follows:

 | **Average Dice** | RNFL (Dice_1) | GCL+IPL (Dice_2) | INL (Dice_3) | OPL (Dice_4) | ONL (Dice_5) | IS (Dice_6) | OS (Dice_7) | RPE (Dice_8) |
 |------------------|---------------|------------------|--------------|--------------|--------------|-------------|-------------|--------------|